klm-lab/store/README.md

 ### Group store

-A group store is a pack of multiple slice.
+A group store is a group of multiple slice.
 To create it call the same api `createStore` like that

 ```js
 import { createStore } from "@klm-lab/store"